Following advice from the Chartered society of Physiotherapy and UK Government I am now back in clinic - to help you with the following:

-I am now back in clinicnecessary precautions of:
+I am now back in clinic with the necessary precautions of:

-All face to face Pilates classes and massage therapies temporarily suspended.
-However ONLINE classes and 1-2-1 appointments available!
+Pilates classes are now available ONLINE - group classes and 1-2-1 appointments available!

 For more info on any of the following and/or the precautions you will need to take before coming to clinic call 07776044304 or email firstname.lastname@example.org

 Almost every health and fitness class sees an increase in numbers in the new year period as people make new years resolutions to get fit, healthy and shed any holiday-related weight gain.
 Pilates instructor Claire Gurney met a number of new members in January.
 Unlike other forms of exercise class she has taught in the past Claire has found the majority of new Pilates class members are still attending into the spring and summer months.

 Why?
 Pilates is more than just a fitness class, whilst it can improve aspects of fitness such as core strength and co-ordination, its has additional benefits for health and wellbeing that other forms of exercise do not.
 Claire shares some of her examples and reasons people keep attending here:

 Pilates is a form of exercise that involves concentration on technique, breathing and posture.
 This makes it easy to forget any worries you may have had before you came to the class.
 In a Pilates session you can work at your own pace and learn the movements without pressure to keep up with everyone else, allowing you to relax and improve your mental wellbeing.

 Pilates focuses on the areas of the body which are often in need of strengthening, to prevent pain and injury.
 Pilates exercises primarily work the “core” muscles of the back, shoulders, hips and abdominals.
 Developing strength and flexibility in these areas can prevent back pain and other common muscle and joint problems, people often keep coming to Pilates because it helps them to feel healthier and more mobile.